amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 <BR><BR>

-This walkthrough has two parts - the first is a very basic introduciton to <b>quantmod</b> and, if you haven't used it before and need basic access to daily stock market data and charting, then you're in for a <b>huge</b> treat.
-The second part goes deeper into quantative finance by leveraging <b>quantmod</b> to access all the stocks composing the <b>Nasdaq 100</b> index and using that data to predict increasing or decreasing participation volume for the upcoming trading day.
+This walkthrough has two parts - the first is a very basic introduction to <b>quantmod</b> and, if you haven't used it before and need basic access to daily stock market data and charting, then you're in for a <b>huge</b> treat.
+The second part goes deeper into quantitative finance by leveraging <b>quantmod</b> to access all the stocks composing the <b>NASDAQ 100</b> index and using that data to predict increasing or decreasing participation volume for the upcoming trading day.
 <BR><BR>
-<b>quantmod</b> stands for "Quantitative Financial Modelling and Trading Framework for R"
+<b>quantmod</b> stands for "Quantitative Financial Modeling and Trading Framework for R"
 <BR><BR>
 It has many features so check out the help file for a full coverage or the <a href='http://www.quantmod.com/' target='_blank'>Quantmod's official website</a>.
 Let's see how Amazon has been doing lately: